amro/play_billing_validator/README.markdown

 ##Requirements

 A public key for your Android app's in app billing.
-Get it from the Google Play Publisher page.
+Get it from the Google Play [Developer Console](https://play.google.com/apps/publish).

 ##Usage